Bibliothèque centrale Centre Universitaire Maghnia

 ISBN : 978-1-03-273186-5

-Tags : ACADEMIC WRITING corpora Index. décimale : E428 Résumé : Academic Writing with Corpora offers an accessible guide to using corpora in academic writing successfully and productively.
+Tags : ACADEMIC WRITING corpora language patterns Index. décimale : E428 Résumé : Academic Writing with Corpora offers an accessible guide to using corpora in academic writing successfully and productively.
 Addressing the challenges faced by teachers of English for academic purposes when explaining to their students how to write 'naturally', this book places an emphasis on learning from expert and proficient writing.

 Revised and updated throughout, this book: